rest-for-physics/basic-readouts/README.md

 ```
 restRoot
 [0] TFile *f = new TFile("readouts.root");
-[1] TRestReadout *r = new TRestReadout("pixelReadout.rml");
+[1] TRestDetectorReadout *r = new TRestDetectorReadout("pixelReadout.rml");
 [2] r->Write("pixelReadout");
 [3] f->Close();
 ```

 #### Recovering the readout saved in a file

-Now we will be able to recover the readout in a later session, and access the `TRestReadout` methods and metadata information.
+Now we will be able to recover the readout in a later session, and access the `TRestDetectorReadout` methods and metadata information.
 The following code loads the saved readout and prints all the relevant information.

 ```
 restRoot
 [0] TFile *f = new TFile("readouts.root");
 [1] .ls
-[2] TRestReadout *r = (TRestReadout) f->Get("pixelReadout");
+[2] TRestDetectorReadout *r = (TRestDetectorReadout) f->Get("pixelReadout");
 [3] r->PrintMetadata();
 ```

-The `PrintMetadata` method for `TRestReadout` might receive as argument an integer number to increase the level of detail in the information.
+The `PrintMetadata` method for `TRestDetectorReadout` might receive as argument an integer number to increase the level of detail in the information.
 For example:

 ```
 [4] r->PrintMetadata(3);